 Contact: Naomi Githae

-School: Syracuse University
+School: Fairfield University

 Criteria for Applying

-- Disciplinary records will be taken into account when determining eligibility.
+- Disciplinary records will be taken into account when determining eligibility;

-Criteria for Remaining in the program
+Criteria for Remaining in the Program

-Studying abroad is a privilege that students have to earn by receiving and maintaining the required cumulative GPA to be accepted into the Florence program.
+Studying abroad is a privilege that students have to earn by receiving and maintaining the required cumulative GPA of 2.800 to be accepted into the Florence program.
 Students must also demonstrate through their disciplinary record (on and off campus) to the Office of International Programs they are able to represent Loyola University Maryland and the United States by displaying such characteristics as honesty, integrity and personal responsibility for self and others by making wise choices and avoiding risky and/or harmful behavior that could jeopardize their privilege to study abroad.

 Therefore, once you are accepted into the Florence program, it is also YOUR responsibility to keep your spot in the program.
 This includes your academic and disciplinary records at Loyola, which the Office of International Programs will review a second time.